bugx-in/brisk/README.md

 The brisk client subscribes to a topic in the MQTT broker and waits for messages.
 When a message is received in that topic it is parsed and converted to a desktop notification.

 The notification is created using notify-send and a D-BUS monitor is used to retrieve the user's action.
+Thanks to the notify-rust crate (https://github.com/hoodie/notify-rust)

 ## Requirements

-- MQTT broker.
+- MQTT broker that supports MQTT 5

 ## Usage